 Pro Tip: For a crunchy crust, preheat a baking sheet or cast iron skillet in the bottom of the oven.
 Once you load the pizza, toss ice cubes into the hot pan to create a burst of steam.

 2. Form the pizza dough and place it on a peel dusted with a little flour or cornmeal.
 If you like, lightly brush the crust with olive oil.
 This helps create a golden brown, crispy crust rather than a dry, dusty outer crust.
-See how to make and form your pizza dough.

 Okay, the oven is hot and the pizza's all topped and ready to roll.